Why Have a Business Plan: Everything You Need to Know

 With the current shortage in the number of competent people needed to fill mid-level and top-level management positions in companies, businesses are increasingly competing for the same people.
 To convince senior employees to work for your company, the traditional recruiting approach of appealing to their desire for big salaries and generous benefits is no longer enough to entice senior employees.
 A solid business plan might be what you need to wrestle a promising manager away from another company.

 If you need help understanding why a business plan is important to your business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.